Aman456-hub/IMAGENE/README.md

 - **Optimized Model Performance:** Further improving fine-tuning strategies for higher accuracy.

 ## 📝 Conclusion
-ComicCrafter AI showcases the potential of AI-driven storytelling, transforming text prompts into structured, visually cohesive comics.
+IMAGENE showcases the potential of AI-driven storytelling, transforming text prompts into structured, visually cohesive comics.
 This project demonstrates the power of deep learning and generative AI in creative content generation.

 ## 🙏 Author
 Aman Chhimwal\